 HARRY – I chopped my pinky off as a kid.
 Shut it in a door.
 Took my pinky finger on my right hand clean off.
 I remember picking it up and taking it to my mum.
 They put it back on.
 It works okay now, but that’s why I play with my pinky out: it won’t stay curled up.

 OLI – Broke my dick.
-And then almost got arrested in the hospital for being drunk, disorderly, shouting about my penis.
+And then almost got arrested in the hospital for being drunk and disorderly, shouting about my penis.

-Sounds like quite a night.
-What’s been the band’s biggest pinch me moment so far?
+Oof!
+Quite a night.
+What’s been your biggest pinch me moment so far?

 OLI – Going to America!
 It's still not real yet.
 As soon as we book those flights, and when we get to the airport to get on that plane, that's when it's going to be real.
 Kansas City, 9th October.

-Knowing what you know now, what’s your advice for someone starting a life in music?
+Knowing what you know now, what advice do you have for someone starting a life in music?

 OLI – Take anything and everything you can: every opportunity.
 Immerse yourself in music